daostack/arc.js-scripts/README.md

 * Your method may call `InitializeArcJs` for cases where you want to use Arc contracts (see scripts/example.ts).

 * TypeScript is not necessary, you can create your JavaScript script files however you want.
-But if you want you can easily create scripts using TypeScript by placing your .ts files in a "local_scripts" folder and running `npm run build` to compile them.
-The generated JavaScript will appear in the "build/local_scripts" folder.
-Run can then run your script like this:
+But if you want you can easily create scripts using TypeScript by placing your .ts files anywhere under the project root  folder and running `npm run build` to compile them.
+The generated JavaScript will appear in the "build" folder.
+Suppose you put your typescript files in another folder called "local_scripts" in the project root.
+Then after running `npm run build` you can run your script like this:

-    `node ./build/scripts/arcScript.js -s ../local_scripts/[yourscript].js -m [yourMethod]`
+    `node ./build/scripts/arcScript.js -s ../local_scripts/[yourscript].js`

 * If you are using truffle-hdwallet-provider and you run a script and it connects to the provider but then returns without executing your script, make sure that a node is listening on the url you provided in your provider configuration file.

 * The "scripts" directory contains some useful scripts that you can use, for example:

     Script | Method | Purpose
     ---------|---------|----------